The humble case study can be like the AK47 of your marketing armoury.

 If you’re interviewing a customer who’s using one of your products, make sure you ask them about it – why they chose it? what has it done for them?
 Information that your reader is going to want to know.

-The best way to conduct your interview is face to face but that isn’t always practical (or cost effective).
+The best way to conduct your interview is face to face but that isn’t always practical (or cost-effective).
 A telephone/Skype interview comes a close second.

 I wouldn’t recommend an email interview as it is really difficult to get great quotes.
 Most people will refine their answers until you get something quite impersonal.
-If you can chat with your subject, either face to face or over the phone, you are more likely to build up rapport and get some great quotes.
+If you can chat with your subject, either face to face or over the phone, you are more likely to build a rapport and get some great quotes.